sanketpadir/Project_3_stroke_prediction/README.md

 2.Copy the URL displayed in the command prompt and paste it into your web browser.
 This will open the frontend of the application.

-3.Enter your information according to the parameters provided and retrieve the price of your insurance.
+3.Enter your information according to the provided parameters and retrieve the predicted likelihood of stroke.

 Enjoy using the application!

+Please let me know if you have any further questions or if there's anything else I can assist you with.